Foo-Manroot/CAL/README.md

 # Functionalities
   This chat, written in Java, has only one _.jar_ file where the functionalities for a server and a client are implemented.
 That means that there's no need for a server to be running, but anyone can connect to any host at any time.

-  As no server is needed, there's no way to monitorise the activity of a single user,and that means more privacy than a simple client-server chat.
+  As no server is needed, there's no way to control the activity of a single user,and that means more privacy than a simple client-server chat.
 For the moment, **the messages aren't encrypted**; but it seems that the [release of Java 9](http://openjdk.java.net/jeps/219) adds  support for [DTLS](https://en.wikipedia.org/wiki/Datagram_Transport_Layer_Security), so it's possible that it'll be implemented on this chat, too (even though it's a personal project and its implementation on this chat may not be correctly done and, therefore, the encryption would be useless).

   Java 8 is needed for this program to be executed correctly.